rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/server-region.rst

 server on a physical host capable of providing those resources.
-For example, the three figures below demonstrate using the Cloud Control Panel to describe the resources needed for a 1 GB standard instance of a cloud server in the Standard flavor class, running Ubuntu in the DFW region.
+For example, the three figures below demonstrate using the Cloud Control Panel to describe the resources needed for a 1 GB standard instance of a cloud server in the Standard flavor class, running the Ubuntu operating system in the DFW region.

 **Step 1: Server Details**